gclen/cyberspacy/README.rst

 ``Span._.ipv4``       list    ``(index, token)`` tuples of the span's IPv4 addresses.
 ===================== ======= ===

-The attributes provided by the URLDetector class are:
+The attributes provided by the URLTagger class are:

 ==================== ======= ===
 ``Token._.is_url``   bool    Whether the token is a URL.